 One way to view modernity is as a mid-life crisis.
 Civilization has grown up strong and youthful, conquered all the obstacles and climbed every mountain, and now it is less driven.
 It wants to go to bed earlier and wear comfortable but ludicrous slippers.
 Modernity is like a mid-life crisis: civilization has lost direction, and starts trying to please everyone at once.
 It “acts young” but can’t even enjoy its old pleasures, so instead it tries to be popular by telling people what they want to hear.

 Like most truly powerful crises, modernity does not announce itself this way.
 It portrays itself as youthful, altruistic, enlightened and compassionate.
 In reality, it is selfish and manipulative.
 222 years after the French Revolution, our civilization is in ruins.
 We produce none of the quality art and culture of the past.
 Our “thinkers” are incapable of having competent or realistic thoughts.
 Our cities are ugly and we spend most of our lives waiting around for stupidity to end.
-Most of us hate our jobs, our commutes, and the constant blaring of commercial messages and the control that commerce has over every aspect of our society.
+Most of us hate our jobs and it’s only some employers that could apply different ways to improve employee morale within their roles, mosy of us hate our work commutes, and the constant blaring of commercial messages and the control that commerce has over every aspect of our society.
 Pulling back from our daily acceptance of this world, we can see that we live in hell.

 Instead of good times, liberalism means social decay and the collapse of our civilization.
 It has brought us endless wars for Democracy and constant internal friction as our pluralist society tries to reconcile the fact that its citizens have no common ground with its dogma that demands that our common ground be a lack of common ground.
 It does all of this to smash any vestige of the old order, which is the startling notion that there is a world outside of the individual and that the rules of that world define what we should do.